Each year in Cameroon at least 45,000 children die due to malnutrition, according to the UN Children's Fund.

 The population of the north and extreme north regions is about 4.9 million – more than the entire population of Liberia or Mauritania.

 The causes of malnutrition in Cameroon are many and varied, and similar to those in many Sahel countries, according to Garnier: lack of basic healthcare, food insecurity, poor access to essential child-survival services and poor infant feeding practices.
 Isolation of these zones is also a contributing factor.
-Exacerbating difficult living conditions in eastern and northern Cameroon are influxes of refugees from Central African Republic
+Exacerbating difficult living conditions in eastern and northern Cameroon are influxes of refugees from Central African Republic and Chad.

 “To its great credit Cameroon has opened its borders to refugees from Chad and Central African Republic,” UNICEF’s Clemens told IRIN.
 “But refugees are putting a great deal of pressure on already scarce resources.
 The host communities are not rich, yet are sharing what little is there.”